nimble-byte/thesis-code/.github/.copilot/features/answer_persistence-implementation_plan.md

 #### 2.2 Trigger Persistence on Task Set Completion

-- **Purpose**: Persist solution when user has answered all three questions in a task set and proceeds.
+- **Purpose**: Persist solution when user has answered all three questions in a task set and submits the set.
 - **Approach**:
+  - createa an API for solution persistence
+    - uses the POST call
+    - accepts a TaskSetSolution object
+    - returns a 201 status and the full TaskSetSolution object in the response
-  - After the last question is answered, generate the solution UUID and completion timestamp.
+  - After the last question is answered, show a "Submit Tasks" button instead of the completion message.
+  - When the user clicks "Submit Tasks":
+    - Generate the solution UUID and completion timestamp.
     - Call persistence utilities (via API route) to save the solution and update the master file.

 ### Phase 3: Integration & Testing